MarcusMLarsson/Azure-Data-Engineer-Associate/PluralSightNotes/DataProcessing/Batch-Data.md

 <b> HDInsight </b>
-<p> HDInsight is Microsoft hosted Apache Hadoop cluster environment.
+<p> HDInsight is Microsofts hosted Apache Hadoop cluster environment.
 So the high level architecture
 is very similar to open soure Apache Hadoop.
 We got masisivley parallel processing, we got the same concept under the hood in HDInsight that you would in any other cloud or on-premises Hadoop cluster.
 Head Nodes, Worker Nodes, at the bottom we have decoupled storage (Data Lake Store, Azure Storage